 - 1. Shift the transmission into neutral. - 2.
-Pull the hot start lever and start the engine.
-(Do not open the throttle). - 3.
+Pull the hot start lever all the way in and start the engine.(Do not open the throttle). - 3.
 As soon as the engine starts, release the hot start lever.

 Starting a flooded engine: